control.create_statefbk_iosystem

 If an I/O system is given, the error e = x - xd is passed to the system and the output is used as the feedback compensation term.

-• gainsched_method (str, optional) – The method to use for gain scheduling.
+The method to use for gain scheduling.
 Possible values are ‘linear’ (default), ‘nearest’, and ‘cubic’.
-More information is available in scipy.interpolate.griddata().
+More information is available in scipy.interpolate.griddata.
 For points outside of the convex hull of the scheduling points, the gain at the nearest point is used.

 Returns

-• ctrl (NonlinearIOSystem) – Input/output system representing the controller.
-This system takes as inputs the desired state x_d, the desired input u_d, and either the system state x or the estimated state xhat.
+Input/output system representing the controller.
+For the ‘trajgen’ design pattern (default), this system takes as inputs the desired state x_d, the desired input u_d, and either the system state x or the estimated state xhat.
 It outputs the controller action u according to the formula u = u_d - K(x - x_d).
+For the ‘refgain’ design pattern, the system takes as inputs the reference input r and the system or estimated state.
 If the keyword integral_action is specified, then an additional set of integrators is included in the control system (with the gain matrix K having the integral gains appended after the state gains).
 If a gain scheduled controller is specified, the gain (proportional and integral) are evaluated using the scheduling variables specified by gainsched_indices.

 Examples